tbadet/teaching/Bioinformatic_tools/Course_2/README.md

 ```

 - then you can define the chromosome, create an output directory and specify your input alignment file and output file:
-Note that we set -ploidy 1: indeed, `Saccharomyces cerevisiae` is haploid, so each position should have only one allele.
-Setting this prevents false heterozygous calls.
+Note that we set -ploidy 1, so each position should have only one allele (for time and simplicity) but `Saccharomyces cerevisiae` isolates can be haploid or diploid.
 ```
 chr="chrI"
 mkdir gVCF